Do cyclists need bicycle insurance? In short, it’s not a legal requirement, but it may be a good idea.

 When asked in a survey carried out by BikeRadar, the majority of respondents were primarily interested in insurance cover for theft of their bicycles.

-This is not without good reason, with 276,000 bikes stolen in the UK last year (according to the Office for National Statistics), it’s clear that they’re a prime target for thieves.
+This is not without good reason, with 276,000 bikes stolen in the UK in 2017 (according to the Office for National Statistics), it’s clear that they’re a prime target for thieves.

-Insurance can help you recoup the cost of a new bike in the event it is stolen, with many insurers offering to replace your old bike for new, and the market for these sorts of products has become increasingly competitive in recent years.
+Insurance can help you recoup the cost of a new bike in the event it is stolen, with many insurers offering to replace your old bike for new.

-While any provider will still expect you to undertake your due diligence, leaders in the market now pay out up to 95 percent of claims.
+While any provider will still expect you to undertake your due diligence, leaders in the market now payout in up to 95 per cent of claims.

 If you do want to insure your bike via your home insurance, the first thing to do is to check that it is actually covered under your policy.